waylonflinn/arrayviewer/README.md

 `npm install arrayviewer`

 # Usage
-Shows the 4th element in the array.
+Show the 4th element in an array stored in a file at `./data/a.arr`:

 `node arrayviewer ./data/a.arr -i 3`

-Shows the 10th element in the array with more context.
+Show the 10th element, with more context.

 `node arrayviewer ./data/a.arr -i 9 -c 6`